JasonNero/MoLab/frontend/README.md

-# MotionLab
+# MotionLab Sequencer

-A quick and rather dirty prototype for "Layer-based Motion Editing".
+A prototype for "Layer-based Motion Editing" using CondMDI for motion generation and inbetweening.

-(Project is based off Godots "Control Gallery" example)

-Language: GDScript

-Renderer: Forward+